MeganNyhan/CI_PP5_SALT/README.md

 <li> A product description page, giving the option to the user to buy the product or changes its quantitiy.</li>
 <li> A shopping cart that holds the information that the user wants to buy.</li>
 <li> A checkout page showing the products the user is about to buy, with the final price to pay, linking with the payment method (Stripe). </li>
-<li> Footer, showing the main structure of the website and giving access to the social networks of the e-commerce and a field for the user to contact the shop, and general FAQs and T's & C's. </li>
+<li> Footer, showing the main structure of the website and giving access to the social networks of the e-commerce, a newsletter form and a field for the user to contact the shop, and general FAQs and T's & C's. </li>
 <li> A profile page, including the option to show the purchase history of the user. </li>
 <li> Contact form page. </li>
 <li> Pop-up messages informing the interaction of the user with the website (purchase, sign in, sign up, errors and success messages as the main ones). </li>